-- (a) exportation of goods shall be effected within a period of two months from the date of entry of the replacement products; - (b) security shall be provided to cover the amount of the duties payable on the replacement products.

-(4) Replacement products shall have the same tariff classification, be of the same commercial quality and possess the same technical characteristics as the temporary export goods had the latter undergone the repair in question.

-(5) Where the temporary export goods have been used before export, the replacement products must also have been used and may not be new products.

-Condition for reimportation in the same state.
-185. (1) Goods that are re-imported shall be entitled to reentry free of import duties and to a refund of any duties paid on exportation
+- (a) exportation of goods shall be effected within a period of two months from the date of entry of the replacement products; - (b) security shall be provided to cover the amount of the duties payable on the replacement products. - (4) Replacement products shall have the same tariff classification, be of the same commercial quality and possess the same technical characteristics as the temporary export goods had the latter undergone the repair in question. - (5) Where the temporary export goods have been used before export, the replacement products must also have been used and may not be new products. - 185.
+(1) Goods that are re-imported shall be entitled to reentry free of import duties and to a refund of any duties paid on exportation